National Real Estate Development, LLC Privacy Notice Under The California Consumer Privacy Act (“CCPA”)

 The CCPA provides you with certain rights in regard to what we do with your personally identifiable information.
-This section details those rights, how to exercise them, and what National will do in response.
+This section details those rights, how to exercise them, and what National Development will do in response.

 You have the right to request that we disclose to you, free of charge, the categories and specifics of the PII we collect or disclose about you to a third party for business purposes.
 We require a verifiable request from you to ensure that it is, in fact, you who is requesting such a PII disclosure.
-Once we verify the request, we will provide that information to you.

 Your request for disclosure can apply to any such PII mentioned in the previous paragraph for as much as twelve months preceding your request.
 Be advised that we are not required to disclose such information about the PII we collect about you more than twice in a twelve-month period.